matthewmata/star-wars/README.md

 ### How to Use
 * Select 2 items from the boxes below to pick any Star Wars character that are available from the Star Wars API.
 * If the two have shared a planet, starship or vehicle before, below will have the movie(s) where such interactions occurred.

-### Things I would improve
-* I would make the website responsive using media queries